Welcome to our gallery featuring a huge selection of different dining room tables and sets costing less than $1,000.

 What I don’t like

-The one type of dining set up I don’t care for are the elevated tables with stool seating.
-I can see the appeal; it gives the look and feel of a bar; however, sitting on stools even if they have a back, simply are not that comfortable.
+The one type of dining set up I don’t care for is the elevated tables with stool seating.
+I can see the appeal; it gives the look and feels of a bar; however, sitting on stools even if they have a back, simply are not that comfortable.
 While my kids love sitting high up, they’re a hassle with young kids (not to mention more dangerous).